Having lost 50 pounds and kept the weight off for over 10 years, VirginiaLynne seeks to help others reach and maintain a

-I was pretty nervous at doing a weigh-in because I had missed some of my exercise days because my kids had various Christmas programs and activities.
+I was pretty nervous at doing a weigh-in.
+After all, I had missed some of my exercise days because my kids had various Christmas programs and activities.
 Moreover, I had been doing a lot of Christmas baking.
 So I was very excited to find that I had actually lost one more pound--for a total of 15 pounds lost so far!
 Best of all is that I had been able to keep up my weight loss without feeling that I was missing out on all the holiday foods.
 I've not really been hungry or deprived.
 I need to put some of my meal plans and food exchanges on another hub.

 Five Month Update

 First major weight goal accomplished!
 I'm now at the lowest weight I've been in over 10 years!
 I'm really noticing when I exercise that my knees don't hurt as much.
 Furthermore, I'm finding that I'm able to exercise harder and longer, which feels great!
-I'm 51 but in better shape than I think I was in my 40s.
+I'm 51 but feel better than I did in my 40s.
 My doctor was very impressed that I'd lost two more pounds over the holidays.
 She says my thyroid level is great now.
-By the way, since starting on My Fitness Pal, I've been cooking better for the whole family and everyone is eating better and everyone that has wanted to also lost weight.
-My husband and son are now at their goal weights.
+By the way, since starting on My Fitness Pal, I've been cooking better for the whole family and everyone is eating better and everyone that has wanted to has also lost weight.
+My husband and son are now at their goal weight.
 My daughter and I are still working toward ours.